projectinnovatenewark/csx2/lessons/students/6_system_admin_cont/6_system_admin_continued.md

 <div align=center><h2>…More Commands!</h2></div>

-We have been working in the terminal from the outside of files while using “cat”.
+We have been working in the terminal from the outside of files while using "cat".
 Though it would be useful to be able to edit files in the terminal inside a file.
 Well… there is a command for that.
 The “nano” command allows you to open files and directly edit them.

 In your terminal, enter the following:
 `nano hello_world.py`